4d/docs/docs/ViewPro/method-list.md

 #### Example

+The command `VP EXPORT TO BLOB` is asynchronous.
+You must create a callback method (named VPBlobCallback in our example) to use the export results.

 ```4d
+//Export the VP document
 VP EXPORT TO BLOB("ViewProArea"; {formula: Formula(VPBlobCallback)})
 ```

-The command `VP EXPORT TO BLOB` is asynchronous.
-You need to create *VPBlobCallback* method to use the export result:

 ```4d
+//VPBlobCallback method
 #DECLARE($area : Text; $data : 4D.Blob)
 var $myTable : ds.Table